prosir/qb-multicharacter/README.md

     GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>
+If not, see <https://www.gnu.org/licenses/>.

 ## Dependencies
 - [qb-core](https://github.com/qbcore-framework/qb-core)
 - [qb-spawn](https://github.com/qbcore-framework/qb-spawn) - Spawn selector
-- [qb-apartments](https://github.com/qbcore-framework/qb-apartments) - For giving the player a apartment after creating a character.
+- [qb-apartments](https://github.com/qbcore-framework/qb-apartments) - For giving the player an apartment after creating a character
-- [qb-clothing](https://github.com/qbcore-framework/qb-clothing) - For the character creation and saving outfits.
+- [qb-clothing](https://github.com/qbcore-framework/qb-clothing) - For the character creation and saving outfits
-- [qb-weathersync](https://github.com/qbcore-framework/qb-weathersync) - For adjusting the weather while player is creating a character.
+- [qb-weathersync](https://github.com/qbcore-framework/qb-weathersync) - For adjusting the weather while a player is creating a character

 ## Screenshots
 ![Character Selection](https://cdn.discordapp.com/attachments/934470871333105674/1014215694394589294/unknown.png)